suliman-99/Space-Simulation/README.md

 a: the acceleration of it

-We Use this Fomula to calculate the acceleration of the planets depending on the total force applied on them
+We Use this Fomula to calculate the acceleration of each planet depending on the total force applied on it

+after that we can calculate the new velocity (speed vector) depending on the current velocity and the acceleration

+after that we can calculate the new position (x, y, z) depending on the current position and the velocity

+then we can re-render the object in the new place

+we can do that a lot of time in the same seconde (more that 10 time) and we will have a good visualization

 -------------------------------------------